rubillos/ByeByeMeta/README.md

 13. Click "Date range:, then click "All time", then "Save"
 14. Make sure "Format" is set to "HTML"
 15. Click "Media quality", then click "High", then "Save"
-16. Click the box for "Mobile compatible media"

-You'll now see a page saying that your information has been requesdted.
+You'll now see a page saying that your information has been requested.
 It will take a little time for Facebook to process everything, usuualy just a few minutes.
 You'll get an email and a Facebook notification when your data is ready.
 When you receive it, select the notification, then:

 1. Follow the notification and click the "Download" button.
 2. Locate the downloaded .zip file and double click it.